Blissfully/sqs-lambda-bridge/README.md

 ### 3. Purging

 There is exactly one O(1) operation in SQS and that is purgeQueue.
 It's not easy to scan through all jobs and delete only some of them, and there may always be jobs you can't see at the moment, and even viewing a message increments its receive count which may movie it closer to the DQL.
-Jobs are also immutable.
-If there's a class of function invocation that we may need to cancel, dedicate a queue to this function.
+Jobs are also immutable. **If there's a class of function invocation that we may need to cancel, dedicate a queue to this function.**

 ### 4. Queue-level features.

-For example, normal queues can't do deduplication or guarantee ordering, and FIFO queues can't do delays on individual messages.
+For example, normal queues can't do deduplication or guarantee ordering, and FIFO queues can't do delays on individual messages. **If you need mutually exclusive features, make more queues.**

 ## Installation